 When to Balance Work and School

 Earning an advanced nursing degree is a personal and professional investment.
-The flexibility of online learning, clinical placements for graduate-level clinical courses, and support of faculty and staff help students in Carson-Newman’s Online RN-MSN-FNP thrive.
+The flexibility of online learning, clinical placements for graduate-level clinical courses, and support of faculty and staff help students in Carson-Newman’s Online MSN-FNP thrive.
 To learn more about how to get through nursing school while working, connect with one of our helpful online recruitment advisors.